Miꞌkmaq: Etymology of the word Miꞌkmaq

-Various explanations exist for the rise of the term Mi'kmaq.
-The Mi'kmaw Resource Guide says that "Mi'kmaq" means "the family".
-The Anishinaabe refer to the Mi'kmaq as Miijimaa(g), meaning "The Brother(s)/Ally(ies)", with the use of the nX prefix m-, opposed to the use of n1 prefix n- (i.e. Niijimaa(g), "my brother(s)/comrade(s)") or the n3 prefix w- (i.e., Wiijimaa(g), "brother(s)/compatriot(s)/comrade(s)").
+Various explanations exist for the rise of the term Miꞌkmaq.
+The Miꞌkmaw Resource Guide says that "Miꞌkmaq" means "the family".
+The Anishinaabe refer to the Miꞌkmaq as Miijimaa(g), meaning "The Brother(s)/Ally(ies)", with the use of the nX prefix m-, opposed to the use of n1 prefix n- (i.e. Niijimaa(g), "my brother(s)/comrade(s)") or the n3 prefix w- (i.e., Wiijimaa(g), "brother(s)/compatriot(s)/comrade(s)").

-Charles Aubert de La Chesnaye was documented as the first European to record the term "Mi'kmaq" for the people, using it in his 1676 memoir.
-Marion Robertson stated this in the book Red Earth: Tales of the Mi'kmaq (1960s), published by the Nova Scotia Museum, Robertson cites Professor Ganong, who suggested that "Mi'kmaq" was derived from the Mi'kmaq word megamingo (earth).
+Charles Aubert de La Chesnaye was documented as the first European to record the term "Miꞌkmaq" for the people, using it in his 1676 memoir.
+Marion Robertson stated this in the book Red Earth: Tales of the Miꞌkmaq (1960s), published by the Nova Scotia Museum, Robertson cites Professor Ganong, who suggested that "Miꞌkmaq" was derived from the Miꞌkmaq word megamingo (earth).
 Marc Lescarbot had also suggested this.

-The Mi'kmaq may have identified as "the Red Earth People, or the People of the Red Earth".
-Megumaagee, the name the Mi'kmaq used to describe their land, and Megumawaach, what they called themselves, were linked to the words megwaak, which refers to the colour red, and magumegek, "on the earth".
+The Miꞌkmaq may have identified as "the Red Earth People, or the People of the Red Earth".
+Megumaagee, the name the Miꞌkmaq used to describe their land, and Megumawaach, what they called themselves, were linked to the words megwaak, which refers to the colour red, and magumegek, "on the earth".
 Rand translated megakumegek as "red on the earth", "red ground", or "red earth".
 Other suggestions from Robertson include its origin in nigumaach, which means "my brother" or "my friend", or a term of endearment.
-Stansbury Hagar suggested in Mi'kmaq Magic and Medicine that the word megumawaach is from megumoowesoo, in reference to magic.
+Stansbury Hagar suggested in Miꞌkmaq Magic and Medicine that the word megumawaach is from megumoowesoo, in reference to magic.

 Geography

-Mi'kma'ki: Divided into seven districts.
+Miꞌkmaꞌki: Divided into seven districts.
 Not shown is Taqamgug/Tagamuk, the eighth district that includes the entire island of Newfoundland.
 Taqamgug was historically part of Onamag before the 1800s.

-Mi'kmaq Country, known as Mi'kma'ki, is traditionally divided into seven districts.
+Miꞌkmaq Country, known as Miꞌkmaꞌki, is traditionally divided into seven districts.
 Prior to the imposition of the Indian Act, each district had its own independent government and boundaries.
 The independent governments had a district chief and a council.
 The council members were band chiefs, elders, and other worthy community leaders.
 The district council was charged with performing all the duties of any independent and free government by enacting laws, justice, apportioning fishing and hunting grounds, making war and suing for peace.

 Districts

-The eight Mi'kmaq districts (including Ktaqmkuk which is often not counted) are Epekwitk aq Piktuk (Epegwitg aq Pigtug), Eskikewa'kik (Esge'gewa'gi), Kespek (Gespe'gewa'gi), Kespukwitk (Gespugwitg), Siknikt (Signigtewa'gi), Sipekni'katik (Sugapune'gati), Ktaqmkuk (Gtaqamg), and Unama'kik (Unama'gi).
+The eight Miꞌkmaq districts (including Ktaqmkuk which is often not counted) are Epekwitk aq Piktuk (Epegwitg aq Pigtug), Eskikewa'kik (Esge'gewa'gi), Kespek (Gespe'gewa'gi), Kespukwitk (Gespugwitg), Siknikt (Signigtewa'gi), Sipekni'katik (Sugapune'gati), Ktaqmkuk (Gtaqamg), and Unama'kik (Unama'gi).
 The orthography between parentheses is the Listuguj orthography used in the Gespe'gewa'gi area.